 The OE System updates the quantity on-hand field in the Product Master Record for inventory control by the online Inventory Management System (optional) at the time customer orders are added to the online database by procedure OE01.

-The OES software supports dynamic linking between data entry procedures (such as OE01 to OE09) with a single keystroke (function key F7).
+This user-friendly OES software supports dynamic linking between data entry procedures (such as OE01 to OE09) with a single keystroke (function key F7).
 The linking data field is marked by an up-arrowhead.
-Dynamic linking to existing General Notes Record (DB17) containing special notes on a customer order or product (item code) is done with one or two keystrokes (F7) or double-click of the left mouse button when the word "NOTES" appears on a data entry screen.
+Dynamic linking to existing General Notes Record (DB17) containing special notes about a customer order or product (item-code) is performed with one or two keystrokes (F7) or double-click of the left mouse button when the word "NOTES" appears on a data entry screen.

-The Order Entry System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and Windows 7 and now Windows 10.
-The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
+The Order Entry System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from Windows 3.1 to Windows XP (16-bit) and Windows 7 and now Windows 10.
+The OES source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for Windows 10 (64-bit version).
 Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the OES software can be run on a single stand-alone personal computer or on a UNIX based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
-In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the order entry menu.
-The 2018 version of the order entry software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
-Additional screen color codes are available with the 32-bit code.
+In addition to the standard application window size (80x25), a larger Command Prompt window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the order entry menu.

 The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the OE executable programs.
-The latest MS Windows order entry programs (32-bit code) are the same as the DOS order entry programs (16-bit code) for compatibility.
-For customer order data archiving and historical reporting, the same OE executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old customer order data and programs to a separate hard disk drive in order to view or print order entry reports on a customer's status.
+The latest Windows 10 order entry programs (32-bit code) are the same programs as the DOS order entry programs (16-bit code) for compatibility.
+For customer order data archiving and historical reporting, the same OES executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old customer order data and OE application programs to a separate hard disk drive in order to view or print order entry reports on a customer's status.

 The Database Control System by Legler Systems Company is required to support online Master File updates in a multi-user environment and is included with the Order Entry software.
-The OES source programs are written in structured ANSI COBOL, the most widely used business programming language, for easy maintenance in a client-server (ASCII code) or IBM mainframe (EBCDIC code) environment.
+The OES source programs are written in structured ANSI COBOL (COmmon Business Oriented Language), the most widely used business programming language, for easy maintenance in a client-server (ASCII code) or IBM mainframe (EBCDIC code) environment.
 A Micro Focus cobol compiler is used to generate the OES executable programs for personal computers using 32-bit or 64-bit addressing.
-Each OE end-user procedure identified on the Order Entry menu corresponds to a separate application program.
+Each OE end-user procedure identified on the Order Entry System Menu corresponds to a separate application program.

-The OE System software cost is identified in the Software Price Sheet and includes: (1) OES executable programs for any version of MS Windows, (2) OES Procedure Manual and (3) online Help File.
-The technical OES Systems Manual and source programs written in the ANSI COBOL language can be purchased separately.
+The OE System software cost is identified in the Software Price Sheet and includes: (1) OES executable programs for the Microsoft Windows environment, (2) OES Procedure Manual and (3) online Help File.
+The technical OES Systems Manual and OES source programs with common Copy members in the ANSI COBOL language can be purchased separately.

-To request sample management reports and screen formats, General Information Manual or a free working demo of this OE System on a CD-ROM disc (or USB flash drive) for any version of MS Windows, e-mail Bill Legler in the San Francisco Bay Area.
+To request sample management reports and screen formats or a free working demo of this user-friendly OE System on a USB flash drive or CD-ROM disc for any version of Microsoft Windows, e-mail Bill Legler in the San Francisco Bay Area, CA.

-Legler Systems Company, developer of the online Order Entry software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site OES software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) plus other counties in California (CA).
-E-mail support is always available concerning any OES software questions or problems.
+Legler Systems Company, developer of the online Order Entry software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site OES software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) plus other counties in California.
+E-mail support is always available concerning any OES software questions or issues.